mzguanglin/libvmi/README.rst

 - ./configure --enable-snapshot

 - Choose a setup method :
-  1) Add VMI_INIT_WITH_KVM_SHARED_MEMORY_SNAPSHOT flag to vmi_int(), then
+  1) Add VMI_INIT_SNAPSHOT flag to vmi_int(), then vmi_init() will create
-     vmi_init() will create a snapshot and enter snapshot mode automatically.
+     a snapshot and enter snapshot mode automatically.
 Once LibVMI enters the snapshot mode, memory access will be redirect to the shared memory snapshot, rather than your live guest VM.

   2) After the vmi_init() has been called, invoke vmi_snapshot_create(vmi)
      to snaphsot your guest VM and enter snapshot mode.